 Child Development Goals that are improved with rainbow rice play:

 - increases hand dexterity

 - improves math skills

 - helps learning outcomes in measuring, fractions, addition, and subtraction

 - encourages quiet play

-- improves colour sense and memory
+- improves color sense and memory

-While our rice box days are long gone – Sarah is in her final year of her Bachelor of Science degree in Ministry Leadership at Moody Online Studies – I recently bought another 10 kg.
-(22 lb.) bag of cheap white rice and a package of food colouring to make a batch of rainbow rice for my granddaughter Celia.
+While our rainbow rice box days are long gone – Sarah is in her final year of her Bachelor of Science degree in Ministry Leadership at Moody Online Studies – I recently bought another 10 kg.
+(22 lb.) bag of cheap white rice and a package of food coloring to make a batch of rainbow rice for my granddaughter Celia.
 I made Celia an I Spy pillow filled with rainbow rice for Christmas.